hendrikmaus/drafter-php/README.md

 }
 ```

+Now run `composer install`; it should start building drafter within an `ext/` folder in your project root.
+If you want the script to put drafter somewhere else, modify every occurrence of `ext/drafter` to another one.

 > Note: there is an open Composer feature request for downloading binaries and
 > compiling from source: https://github.com/composer/composer/issues/4381

 You would see this method used by default, when [contributing to drafter-php](CONTRIBUTING.md).
-Installing Drafter using composer has only been tested on Mac OS X and Linux (Ubuntu 12).
+Installing Drafter using composer has only been tested on **Mac OS X and Linux (Ubuntu 12)**.

 If you have issues or questions regarding Drafter, please turn to
 the [Drafter repository](https://github.com/apiaryio/drafter).